Charmed PostgreSQL

 Set the new password for the specific user

-You can change the password for a specific user by entering:
+You can change the password for a specific user by running

 Read more about internal operator users here.